lastmjs/general-application-architecture/README.md

 ### Components

 Collections of functions and local mutable state.
 Components receive side-causes from the universe and cause side-effects in the universe.
+Components are the edges of the application.
+They are the interface to the universe.
+Events from the universe are received, then appropriate services or actions are invoked, usually causing the application state to change.
+All components update their corresponding local state in synchronization with the application state.

 TODO
 - [ ] Explain the concept of a store in more detail.
 Make Redux a suggestion on one implementation of that kind of store.